 Federal fraud charges can range in severity from credit card fraud or mail fraud all the way to the complex crime of securities fraud.
-Each fraud charge is unique and will require a customized defense centered on the facts of your particular case.
+Each fraud charge is unique and will require a customized defense from a Chicago fraud lawyer centered on the facts of your particular case.
 Federal fraud charges may carry serious prison sentences, with some fraud crimes requiring mandatory prison times along with hefty fines.
 A conviction for fraud in federal court will further leave you with a permanent criminal record, which could limit your ability to obtain a job, financial aid, and more.

 If you are being investigated for a fraud offense or have been arrested on a federal fraud charge, contact the Law Offices of David L. Freidberg as soon as possible.
 Federal investigators are notoriously sophisticated.
 By the time you are charged with a fraud offense, the government has likely gathered considerable evidence towards its case against you.
-It is imperative that you act quickly in retaining the help of experienced legal counsel.
+It is imperative that you act quickly in retaining the help of an experienced Chicago fraud attorney.
 When you hire our firm, we use our more than twenty years of experience in starting the critical investigation process, gathering evidence that refutes the government’s case and supports your strategic defense.
 With swift action by a skilled firm, you can successfully mount a strong defense against even the most serious of federal fraud charges.Federal Fraud Charges

 Under 18 U.S.C.
 Section 1341, it is a federal crime to use the mail for the purpose of executing or attempting to execute a scheme to defraud.
 Schemes to defraud are broadly defined to include any attempt to obtain property or something of value by false or fraudulent pretenses.
 If convicted of mail fraud, you could be sentenced to up to 20 years in prisonWire Fraud